LaraFB/3-ano/README.md

 ##### Sprint Review

-- Analysis: what was not done or what was added (Link to US or Task from the PB)
+- Analysis: All requirements were met (Add recurrent expenses, notifications for goals or low funds, do all corrections needed).

-- Story Points: 2S+1M+2X+2H
+- Story Points: 1L + 3M + 3S

-- Version: 0.1
+- Version: 2.0

-- Client analysis: client feedback
+- Client analysis: As várias novas funcionalidades estão bem.
+Detetado um problema nos objetivos

-- Conclusions: what to add/review
+- Conclusions: We successfully translated the client's vision into reality, accomplishing all the planned tasks.

 ##### Sprint Retrospective

 - What we did well:
-    - A
+    - Manage to work within the time estimated (tasks have all been completed).
+    - Communication between members was effective.
+    - Completed all US planned.

 - What we did less well:
-    - B
-- How to improve to the next sprint:
-    - C
+    - Had a bug in objetives

 ***